-Publisher WENDY KVECK is an artist, educator and curator who has lived and worked in Las Vegas for sixteen years.
+Publisher WENDY KVECK is an artist, educator and curator who has lived and worked in Las Vegas for nineteen years.
 Please share inquiries, links, news, or Las Vegas art history with firstname.lastname@example.org.

 AUDREY BARCIO is an interdisciplinary artist working with the questions surrounding the human condition.
-Her work has been published in “New American Paintings,” and her public art installation “Continual Eventual” was recently on view at the Clark County Government Center Rotunda Gallery in Las Vegas.
-She is currently an MFA candidate in Studio Art at the University of Nevada, Las Vegas (Spring 2016) and will soon be relocating to Chicago to start a new life adventure.
+Her work has been published in “New American Paintings,” and she has exhibited in New York, Miami, Los Angeles, and Las Vegas.
+She relocated to Chicago in 2016 after earning her MFA in Studio Art from the University of Nevada, Las Vegas.

 MARK BRANDVIK has been featured in solo and group exhibitions throughout the United States, Canada, and Europe including the recent ‘Top Ten Now’ Los Angeles, ‘Volume Control’ at VAST Space Projects, ‘5,4,3,2,1’ at P3 Studio Cosmopolitan in Las Vegas and the upcoming ‘Contemporary Nevada: State of the State’ at the Nevada Museum of Art in Reno.
-Included in New American Paintings, recognized in Las Vegas Weekly as Best of 2014 for Narrative Sculpture, and the recipient of several grants, commissions, and residencies, Mark Brandvik’s work is found in many private, public, and corporate collections.
+Included in New American Paintings, recognized in Las Vegas Weekly as Best of 2014 for Narrative Sculpture, and the recipient of several grants, commissions, and residencies.
 In addition to his art practice, Brandvik has taught art at the college level since 1997 at the University of North Carolina at Chapel Hill, the University of Nevada, Las Vegas, and the College of Southern Nevada.
 The artist lives and maintains a studio in downtown Las Vegas.

 MARC DOMBROSKY is an artist, educator and curator.
 Solo exhibitions have been held at Portland Art Museum, Portland, OR; Clark County Government Center, Las Vegas, NV and Platform Gallery, Seattle, WA.
 His work has been included in group exhibitions at Cranbrook Art Museum, Bloomfield Hills, MI; Craft Alliance, St. Louis, MO; Bellevue Arts Museum, Bellevue, WA; Gregg Museum of Art and Design, Raleigh, NC; and Tacoma Art Museum, Tacoma, WA.
 He is currently Chair of the Department of Visual & Performing Arts and Gallery Director at Southwestern Michigan College in Dowagiac, MI.
 His work is represented by Platform Gallery in Seattle.